danmaps/reliability-metrics/README.md

 1. Click the "Login with ArcGIS Online" button when prompted.
 2. Enter your ArcGIS Online organizational credentials.
 3. If you remain logged in to ArcGIS Online in your browser, you may be authenticated automatically.

-## Data Updates

-The reliability metrics data is updated through the associated Python scripts:

-- `sas_script.py` - Extracts data from SAS and saves it to the `data_processing` directory as CSV files
-- `arcgis_script.py` or `arcgis_script_no_arcpy.py` - Updates the ArcGIS Online feature services with the latest data

-After running these scripts, the app will display the updated information on the next refresh.

 ## Troubleshooting